Reitumetse24/Work-readiness-portfolio/README.md

 #### ✨ Reflection

 **Situation:**
-I took part in a simulated interview session with my instructor acting as a hiring manager.</br>
+I did a mock interview video.</br>
 **Task:**
 The objective was to apply the interview skills I had learned and demonstrate professionalism, confidence, and effective communication under real interview conditions.</br>
 **Action:**
-I dressed appropriately, arrived on time, and introduced myself professionally.
+I dressed appropriately and introduced myself professionally.
 I used the STAR method to respond to competency-based questions and maintained good eye contact, tone, and body language throughout the session.</br>
 **Result:**
-The interview went smoothly, and I received positive feedback on my preparation, articulation, and confidence.
+The mock interview video went smoothly.
 The experience helped me identify areas for improvement — such as providing more concise examples — and reinforced my readiness for future professional interviews.

 ---
 ## 4. 🌍 Professional Networking

 This section highlights my understanding of professional networking and its role in career development.
 Building meaningful professional relationships allows for collaboration, mentorship, and access to new opportunities.

 #### Key Learning Outcomes
 - Developing and maintaining a **LinkedIn profile**